uoa-compsci399-s1-2022/badmin/README.md

 In order to install and setup the project, you are required to have a stable internet connection and as it is an HTML page, a web browser to run this page on.

-This project is to be used to encourage spelling by correcting errors within text.
+This project is to be used to promote skills by correcting errors within text.

 The URL of the website is: